dimesoftware/maps/src/core/README.md

 ## Installation

-Use the package manager NuGet to install Dime.Maps and Dime.Maps.Ptv:
+Use the package manager NuGet to install the package:

 ```cli
 dotnet add package TurtleRoute